 - GOVERNING LAW: The rights and obligations of the parties arising out of this Agreement shall be governed in all respects by the laws of the state of Missouri without regard to its conflict of law provisions.

 - PRODUCT FLOW DOWN: Purchasing, quality and engineering requirements are flowed down to suppliers along with key characteristics.
 Proper documentation shall be accessible to Orizon at their request.
+Supplier is required to be aware of their contribution to the conformity of product or service that is being contracted with Orizon, their contribution to the products safety and the importance of ethical behavior always.

 - CERTIFICATION: A Certificate of Conformance (C of C) shall be created for each delivery against a purchase order and shall include inspection reports and certification required to satisfy all quality assurance provisions.